-Dean Cunningham has served in a variety of roles in the Law School administration: Associate Academic Dean (2013-16), Associate Dean for Student Services (2011-13), and Assistant Dean for Students (2010-11).
-In his current role as Vice Dean, Dean Cunningham supervises most of the internal functions and offices of the Law School, including academic affairs, student services, and operations.
-Dean Cunningham is also responsible for assessment, strategic planning, accreditation compliance, personnel matters, budgetary issues involving full-time and adjunct faculty, relationships with outside agencies, service on University groups, and liaising with University offices.
+Dean Cunningham has served in a variety of roles in the Law School administration: Vice Dean (2016-18), Associate Academic Dean (2013-16), Associate Dean for Student Services (2011-13), and Assistant Dean for Students (2010-11).
+In his current role as Associate Dean for Assessment and Institutional Effectiveness, Dean Cunningham oversees the Law School's processes related to the assessment of student learning outcomes, strategic planning, and the use of data to inform decisionmaking.
 Dean Cunningham is a member of the University’s Strategic Priorities Review Team.

-Dean Cunningham teaches Evidence, Appellate Advocacy, Criminal Procedure: Adjudication, Legal Writing, Criminal Law, and New York Criminal Practice.
-In 2012, he received the Dean's Teaching Award (large class) for Criminal Law and Evidence, respectively.
-He combines a mix of teaching styles to promote active learning and utilizes technology, such as Prezi, to further students' learning.
+Dean Cunningham teaches Evidence, Appellate Advocacy, Legal Writing, Criminal Procedure: Adjudication, Criminal Law, and New York Criminal Practice.
+In both 2012 and 2017, he received the Dean's Teaching Award (large class) for Criminal Law and Evidence, respectively.
+He combines a mix of teaching styles to promote active learning and utilizes technology, assessment, and "flipped classroom" techniques to further students' learning.
 In 2016, Dean Cunningham was awarded a grant from the U.S. Fulbright Specialist Program to teach at the Royal University of Law and Economics in Phnom Penh, Cambodia.